 While you’re here it’s also worth visiting the unusual Micromundi miniatures museum.

-It only takes an hour or two to “see” Besalú and it’s easy to combine with a visit to nearby Girona since there are frequent local buses between the 2 towns.
+It only takes a few hours to “see” Besalú and it’s easy to combine with a visit to nearby Girona since there are frequent local buses between the 2 towns.
 You can then either spend the night in Girona or get one of the regular trains from there to Barcelona.

 In September the town stages it’s annual medieval fayre.